Healthdirect Free Australian health advice you can count on.

 How is Ehlers-Danlos syndrome diagnosed?

-If you have Ehlers-Danlos syndrome, you will need to be careful when doing activities that can put stress on your joints and increase the risk of injury, such as contact sports.
+You should be careful when doing activities that can put stress on your joints and increase the risk of injury, such as contact sports.

 Resources and support